‘Show Me Your Medals!’ segment continues with 7 new medals ahead of Fiesta 2026

 Ernie Zuniga is a veteran TV and media personality in San Antonio and is an anchor/reporter at KSAT.

-Court takes up case of Charles Byrd, accused of murdering his wife ▶ 0:48 Court takes up case of Charles Byrd, accused of murdering his wife $91M East Side apartment development gets green light.mp4 ▶ 0:32 $91M East Side apartment development gets green light.mp4 Grapefruit-sized hail hits South Central Texas ▶ 1:35 Grapefruit-sized hail hits South Central Texas Car crosses low water road live on TV ▶ 1:16 Car crosses low water road live on TV 'Empowerment photos' of SA seniors go viral ▶ 1:23 'Empowerment photos' of SA seniors go viral Youth substance abuse program treats children as young as 11, expands beyond San Antonio ▶ 0:43 Youth substance abuse program treats children as young as 11, expands beyond San Antonio Severe storm update from Sarah Spivey ▶ 0:45 Severe storm update from Sarah Spivey CAMP WOOD MAN DESCRIBES DRIVING THRU SEVERE STORMS ▶ 0:37 CAMP WOOD MAN DESCRIBES DRIVING THRU SEVERE STORMS ALAMO HEIGHTS NIGHT CANCELED ▶ 0:47 ALAMO HEIGHTS NIGHT CANCELED SOUTH TEXAS STORM UPDATE ▶ 0:44 SOUTH TEXAS STORM UPDATE Family fights for justice in 2022 murder case ▶ 0:45 Family fights for justice in 2022 murder case Send us your questions about danger in the classroom ▶ 0:48 Send us your questions about danger in the classroom La tradición de las medallas que anuncia la llegada de Fiesta en San Antonio ▶ 2:28 La tradición de las medallas que anuncia la llegada de Fiesta en San Antonio Questions about self-driving cars rise after one blocked an ambulance responding to Austin shooting ▶ 1:16 Questions about self-driving cars rise after one blocked an ambulance responding to Austin shooting Watching for Storms West of San Antonio ▶ 0:43 Watching for Storms West of San Antonio El uniforme de los Texas Cavaliers: Tradición que camina con Fiesta ▶ 3:29 El uniforme de los Texas Cavaliers: Tradición que camina con Fiesta San Antonio couple stops swerving car, helps save unconscious driver on Loop 410 ▶ 2:01 San Antonio couple stops swerving car, helps save unconscious driver on Loop 410 Videos show what led to ICE shooting of San Antonio man on South Padre Island last year ▶ 2:37 Videos show what led to ICE shooting of San Antonio man on South Padre Island last year Rescue prompts new pet safety initiative ▶ 0:46 Rescue prompts new pet safety initiative 1 dead, 1 injured in West Side apartment shooting, SAPD says ▶ 0:33 1 dead, 1 injured in West Side apartment shooting, SAPD says SAPD officer honored for heroic actions in Stone Oak ▶ 1:46 SAPD officer honored for heroic actions in Stone Oak WATCH: Street flooding on East Side surprises drivers after heavy rainfall in San Antonio ▶ 1:39 WATCH: Street flooding on East Side surprises drivers after heavy rainfall in San Antonio Hours-long TSA lines in Texas ▶ 0:30 Hours-long TSA lines in Texas San Antonio Pets Alive! issues urgent call for puppy fosters ▶ 1:37 San Antonio Pets Alive! issues urgent call for puppy fosters What's new at the Alamo this spring ▶ 0:32 What's new at the Alamo this spring Previous photo Next photo
+Schertz searches for answers to frequent railroad crossing crashes ▶ 0:51 Schertz searches for answers to frequent railroad crossing crashes A stretch of Southeast Military Drive back in the spotlight ▶ 0:11 A stretch of Southeast Military Drive back in the spotlight Sarah Spivey has your weather Authority Forecast ▶ 0:14 Sarah Spivey has your weather Authority Forecast Court takes up case of Charles Byrd, accused of murdering his wife ▶ 0:48 Court takes up case of Charles Byrd, accused of murdering his wife $91M East Side apartment development gets green light.mp4 ▶ 0:32 $91M East Side apartment development gets green light.mp4 Grapefruit-sized hail hits South Central Texas ▶ 1:35 Grapefruit-sized hail hits South Central Texas Car crosses low water road live on TV ▶ 1:16 Car crosses low water road live on TV 'Empowerment photos' of SA seniors go viral ▶ 1:23 'Empowerment photos' of SA seniors go viral Youth substance abuse program treats children as young as 11, expands beyond San Antonio ▶ 0:43 Youth substance abuse program treats children as young as 11, expands beyond San Antonio Severe storm update from Sarah Spivey ▶ 0:45 Severe storm update from Sarah Spivey CAMP WOOD MAN DESCRIBES DRIVING THRU SEVERE STORMS ▶ 0:37 CAMP WOOD MAN DESCRIBES DRIVING THRU SEVERE STORMS ALAMO HEIGHTS NIGHT CANCELED ▶ 0:47 ALAMO HEIGHTS NIGHT CANCELED SOUTH TEXAS STORM UPDATE ▶ 0:44 SOUTH TEXAS STORM UPDATE Family fights for justice in 2022 murder case ▶ 0:45 Family fights for justice in 2022 murder case Send us your questions about danger in the classroom ▶ 0:48 Send us your questions about danger in the classroom La tradición de las medallas que anuncia la llegada de Fiesta en San Antonio ▶ 2:28 La tradición de las medallas que anuncia la llegada de Fiesta en San Antonio Questions about self-driving cars rise after one blocked an ambulance responding to Austin shooting ▶ 1:16 Questions about self-driving cars rise after one blocked an ambulance responding to Austin shooting Watching for Storms West of San Antonio ▶ 0:43 Watching for Storms West of San Antonio El uniforme de los Texas Cavaliers: Tradición que camina con Fiesta ▶ 3:29 El uniforme de los Texas Cavaliers: Tradición que camina con Fiesta San Antonio couple stops swerving car, helps save unconscious driver on Loop 410 ▶ 2:01 San Antonio couple stops swerving car, helps save unconscious driver on Loop 410 Videos show what led to ICE shooting of San Antonio man on South Padre Island last year ▶ 2:37 Videos show what led to ICE shooting of San Antonio man on South Padre Island last year Rescue prompts new pet safety initiative ▶ 0:46 Rescue prompts new pet safety initiative 1 dead, 1 injured in West Side apartment shooting, SAPD says ▶ 0:33 1 dead, 1 injured in West Side apartment shooting, SAPD says SAPD officer honored for heroic actions in Stone Oak ▶ 1:46 SAPD officer honored for heroic actions in Stone Oak WATCH: Street flooding on East Side surprises drivers after heavy rainfall in San Antonio ▶ 1:39 WATCH: Street flooding on East Side surprises drivers after heavy rainfall in San Antonio Previous photo Next photo